The Horror Show at Extreme Rules: Storylines

 The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 At Money in the Bank, Braun Strowman retained the Universal Championship against Bray Wyatt.
 Wyatt returned on the June 19 episode of SmackDown in a Firefly Fun House segment that was interrupted by Strowman, who declared that Wyatt had his chance at Money in the Bank but failed.
 Wyatt stated their rivalry was just getting started before appearing as his old cult leader persona of The Wyatt Family.
 Wyatt said they needed to take a step back before they could move forward and stated that since he created Strowman, it was his job to destroy him.
 The following week, Strowman recounted how he initially joined Wyatt, reciting a story about their time at Wyatt's compound in the Florida swamps.
 Strowman then challenged Wyatt to return to the swamp for a fight, and a non-title match between the two called the Wyatt Swamp Fight was scheduled for Extreme Rules.

 After being drafted to Raw from NXT in the 2018 WWE Superstar Shake-up, Drew McIntyre aligned himself with Dolph Ziggler.
 Although the team saw success in winning the Raw Tag Team Championship, they eventually broke up.
 Ziggler was moved to SmackDown the following year, while McIntyre remained on Raw and won the WWE Championship at WrestleMania 36 Part 2 in early 2020.
 On the June 22 episode of Raw, McIntyre was interrupted by Ziggler, who was traded to Raw.
 Ziggler brought up their history together, claiming credit for McIntyre's success, and stated that McIntyre owed him a title match.
 McIntyre, noting that he needed an opponent for Extreme Rules, reminded Ziggler that it was he who gave him the nickname the "Scottish Psychopath" and asked if Ziggler still wanted a title match and Ziggler confirmed.
 During the contract signing the following week, McIntyre told Ziggler that he could choose the stipulation for the match.
 Ziggler opted to wait until the event itself to reveal the stipulation.

 On the June 22 episode of Raw, after successfully retaining the WWE Women's Tag Team Championship, co-champion Sasha Banks issued a challenge to Asuka for the Raw Women's Championship, which Asuka accepted for Extreme Rules.
-Though Banks is a SmackDown wrestler, she and partner Bayley could appear on any show as the Women's Tag Team Championship is shared between Raw, SmackDown, and NXT.
+Though Banks was a SmackDown wrestler, she and partner Bayley could appear on any brand as the Women's Tag Team Champions.